rupadrashta/HTB-WriteUps/Irked.md

 Nmap done: 1 IP address (1 host up) scanned in 13.71 seconds
 ```

-When I browse to the web page, I see a jpg and "IRC is almost working!" message. nmap scan doesn't show anything about IRC, so doing another nmap scan.
+When I browse to the web page, I see a jpg and "IRC is almost working!" message. nmap scan doesn't show anything about IRC, so doing another nmap scan. (judging by the name, Irked might be something to do with IRC.)

 ```